 What is an iCloud backup?

-iCloud automatically backs up all of the data on your iPhone or iPad every day, so long as the device is connected to Wi-Fi, turned on, locked, and connected to a power source.
-This makes it easy to restore a device if you need to wipe it or set up a brand new iPhone or iPad with your existing data.
+iCloud automatically backs up all of the data on your iPhone or iPad every day, as long as the device is connected to Wi-Fi, turned on, locked, and connected to a power source.
+This makes it easy to restore a device if you lose it, it's stolen, you need to wipe it to sell it or you simply want to set up a brand new iPhone or iPad easily with all of your existing data.

 Here's what gets backed up to iCloud: